-- Regalia at 1 to 4 quarts/A. Use on 7 day intervals.
+- Regalia at 2 to 4 quarts/A but use 1 to 2 quarts/A during bloom.
+Use on 7-day intervals.
 May be used day of harvest.
+Does not benefit from the addition of an adjuvant.
 Group P5 fungicide.
 4-hr reentry.
 O

 - Sovran at 4 to 6.4 oz/A. Do not use within 30 days of harvest.
 Injury may occur to some sweet cherries, such as 'Van', if accidentally sprayed.
 Group 11 fungicide.
 12-hr reentry.

-- Spectracide Immunox at 0.67 fl oz/gal water.
+- Spectracide Immunox Multi-Purpose Fungicide Spray Concentrate for Gardens at 0.67 fl oz/gal water.
 Do not use within 2 weeks of harvest.
 Do not apply more than 10 times per season.
+Group 3 fungicide.
 H

 - Sulfur-based products.
 Do not apply in hot weather (more than 80°F) because sulfurs can russet fruit.
 Do not apply within 2 weeks of an oil spray.
 Group M2 fungicides.
 24-hr reentry.
 O